duneaught/diversitymod/README.md

 ---

-Important Notes:

-To uninstall Rebirth mods, remove everything from the resources directory EXCEPT the "packed" folder.
-(It is critically important to leave the "packed" folder and its contents unchanged.)
-It is recommended to uninstall other Rebirth mods before installing Diversity Mod.

-Running diversitymod.exe generates and automatically installs Diversity Mod by writing files to The Binding of Isaac: Rebirth resources directory.

-Conflicting mod files in the resources directory will be overwritten.
-Non-conflicting mod files from previously installed mods will remain and affect play.
+How the Diversity Mod program works:

+Diversity Mod generates and installs mod files based on a user input seed.

+The Binding of Isaac: Rebirth must be restarted for changes to take effect.
+(There's a button for this!)

+When Diversity Mod is closed, it uninstalls the mod files it created.

-If the resources directory is not in the default Steam location, the Diversity Mod files will be written to the directory containing diversitymod.exe, and must be manually moved to the resources directory.
+If the resources directory is not in the default Steam location, Diversity Mod will prompt the user for the rebirth resources path.
+After a valid path has been entered, run Diversity Mod again, and it should function normally.

-The Diversity Mod files are...
--items.xml
--itempools.xml
--players.xml
--/gfx/
--/rooms/
-For Diversity Mod to function correctly, these folders and files must be in the Rebirth Resources folder when The Binding of Isaac: Rebirth is started.

-Running diversitymod.exe starts The Binding of Isaac: Rebirth.
-If Rebirth is already running, the game is automatically closed and re-started.

 ---

 Change log:

+version 0.5
+- added GUI
+- added options.ini to hold custom path
+- user is prompted to provide a valid path when the program can't find their steam path
+- Diversity Mod files are removed and previous mods are restored when the program is closed
+- gave Eden 3 random passive items, but she still gets a random spacebar item

 version 0.4+
 - packaged with WipeRebirthResourcesFolder for easy uninstall